Tahiti: Sport

 The Tahitian national sport is Vaʻa.
 In English, this paddle sport is also known as outrigger canoe.
-The Tahitians consistently achieve record-breaking and top times as world champions in this sport.
+The Tahitians consistently set record-breaking times as world champions in this sport.

-Major sports in Tahiti include rugby union and association football and the island has fielded a national basketball team, which is a member of FIBA Oceania.
+Major sports in Tahiti include rugby union and association football, and the island has fielded a national basketball team, which is a member of FIBA Oceania.

 Another sport is surfing, with famous surfers such as Malik Joyeux and Michel Bourez.
 Teahupoʻo is one of the deadliest surf breaks in the world.

 Rugby union in Tahiti is governed by the Fédération Tahitienne de Rugby de Polynésie Française which was formed in 1989.
-The Tahiti national rugby union team has been active since 1971 but have only played 12 games since then.
+The Tahiti national rugby union team has been active since 1971, but has played only 12 games since then.

 Football in Tahiti is administered by the Fédération Tahitienne de Football and was founded in 1938.
-The Tahiti Division Fédérale is the top division on the island and the Tahiti Championnat Enterprise is the second tier.
-Some of the major clubs are AS Manu-Ura, who play in Stade Hamuta, AS Pirae, who play in the Stade Pater Te Hono Nui and AS Tefana, who play in the Stade Louis Ganivet.
+The Tahiti Division Fédérale is the top division on the island, and the Tahiti Championnat Enterprise is the second tier.
+Some of the major clubs are AS Manu-Ura, who play in Stade Hamuta, AS Pirae, who play in the Stade Pater Te Hono Nui, and AS Tefana, who play in the Stade Louis Ganivet.
 Lesser clubs include Matavai.
-In 2012, the national team won the OFC Nations Cup qualifying for the 2013 FIFA Confederations Cup in Brazil and becoming the first team other than Australia or New Zealand to win it.
+In 2012, the national team won the OFC Nations Cup, qualifying for the 2013 FIFA Confederations Cup in Brazil and becoming the first team other than Australia or New Zealand to win it.

 The Tahiti Cup is the islands' premier football knockout tournament and has been played for since 1938.
 The winner of the Tahiti Cup goes on to play the winner of the Tahiti Division Fédérale in the Tahiti Coupe des Champions.

 In 2010, Tahiti was chosen as the host of the 2013 FIFA Beach Soccer World Cup, which was held in September 2013.
 The national team reached the semifinals.
 They achieved even more success in subsequent editions, the 2015 and 2017, where they reached the final on both occasions.

 Tahiti has also been represented at the World Championship of Pétanque.
-They are the pre-eminent country in the Oceania region for Pétanque, undoubtedly due to their strong connections to France.
+They are the pre-eminent country in Oceania for Pétanque, undoubtedly due to their strong ties to France.

 As part of the 2024 Summer Olympics, Tahiti hosted the surfing competition.
-It was the only sport to be held outside of metropolitan France, as Paris, located 15716 km away, hosts the international competition.
+It was the only sport held outside metropolitan France, as Paris, located 15716 km away, hosts the international competition.

 The Men's Shortboard gold medal was won by Tahitian Kauli Vaast.